Canada - Non-Resident Company Formation

 Canada Registered Agent & Registered Office

-Your company requires a registered office, which will be the official address used by all the relevant government authorities.
+Your corporation requires a registered office, which will be the official address used by all the relevant government authorities.
 You will need an address in Canada that is either a commercial or residential address.

 We can act as your registered agent and provide a registered office in British Columbia.